oddrealm/modding/README.md

 If you don't see the visuals for the item or the item shows up with visuals for iron tongs, it's because we haven't done Part II yet, or you've not set up the texture coords and atlas correctly.
 See PART III: Troubleshooting for some tips on how to find out what's wrong.

-PART II: MAKING NEW TEXTURES:
+PART 2: MAKING NEW TEXTURES:

 We are going to create all the required textures for our new Iron Shovel 2h which was created in Part I.
 There are three types of textures to edit and mod: icon, texture atlas, and inline graphics.